dennlinger/klexikon/README.md

 * Remove unused articles (optional)
 * Generate stratified split

+# License Information
+Both Wikipedia and Klexikon make their textual contents available under the CC BY-SA license.
+Per [recommendation of the Creative Commons](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software), we apply a separate license to the software component of this repository.
+Data will be re-distributed under the CC BY-SA license.

 # How to Cite?
 If you use our dataset, or code from this repository, please cite
 ```bibtex